 Keep us when the night is here,

 Prayer Spaces at St Peter’s

-In Spring 2018, Prayer Spaces will be introduced at St Peter’s.
-It is our hope that Prayer Spaces will provide our children with opportunities to explore questions about their lives, spirituality and faith in a safe, creative and interactive way through prayer in order to develop their own sense of identity, self-worth, personal insight, meaning and purpose.
-We are looking forward to developing Prayer Spaces together with the BeSpace School Co-co-ordinator and members of the Alvescot Parochial Church Council in our school during the Spring and at St Peter’s Church in the Summer of 2018.
+In Spring 2018, Prayer Spaces were introduced at St Peter’s.
+It is our hope that in the future Prayer Spaces will provide our children with opportunities to explore questions about their lives, spirituality and faith in a safe, creative and interactive way through prayer in order to develop their own sense of identity, self-worth, personal insight, meaning and purpose.
+We are looking forward to developing Prayer Spaces together with the BeSpace School Co-co-ordinator and members of the Alvescot Parochial Church Council at St Peter’s Church in the Summer of 2018.